metagov/daostar/DAOIPs/daoip-3.md

 2. index data from `attestationIssuersURI` in order to discover (or cull) new issuers / service providers,
 3. pull data from `subjectAttestationsURI`, or through other endpoints listed through at `issuer`.

 ### Expiration

-Since attestations can be easily (and freely) issued by the DAO or by the issuer, we propose adding an expiry timestamp to the attestation schema.
-Having a (short-lived) self-expiring attestation avoids the rigmarole of maintaining a revocation registry and the underlying issues of trust and access to it.
+We originally wanted to make an expiry timestamp mandatory for all attestations; since attestations can be easily (and freely) issued by the DAO or by the issuer, having a (short-lived) self-expiring attestation avoids the rigmarole of maintaining a revocation registry and the underlying issues of trust and access to it.
 With self-revoking credentials, the problem of storing is partially solved: they can at any time be reissued by the DAO contract or the trusted party.
 The approach also adds flexibility for storage by the user themselves (e.g. via a browser extension, that could potentially automatically refresh expired credentials).

+However, after feedback from potential adopters of the standard, we decided to make the expiration a recommendation rather than a mandatory component of the standard.

 ## Acknowledgements